Cryogenic Magnomechanics for Thermometry Applications

-A polynomial of order $5$ for both fittings was chosen empirically to have the lowest order to give satisfactory fitting of the calibration data.

-After the above calibration process, we performed a test on our magnon linewidth thermometer (see Fig.~\ref{fig:Tfit}).
+We devised a two-step polynomial fitting procedure to derive $T$ from any reflection spectrum taken later (see Supplementary Information for details).
+To validate the the fitting procedure, we performed a test on our magnon linewidth thermometer (see Fig.~\ref{fig:Tfit}).
 We warmed up the cryostat to above $\qty{25}K$ and let it cool back down to $\sim \qty4K$, while periodically measuring the $S_{11}$ spectra.
 With each spectrum taken, the temperature of the surrounding was also measured using the NRC thermometer (recorded as `$T_\textrm{nrc}$').
-The spectra were later fit against Eq.~\ref{eq:spectrum} to obtain $\gammam$ and $\Delta$ values, which yields a temperature $T_\textrm{fit}$ via Eq.~\ref{eq:Tfit}.
+The spectra were later fit against Eq.~\ref{eq:spectrum} to obtain $\gammam$ and $\Delta$ values, which then yields a temperature $T_\textrm{fit}$.
 As can be seen in Fig.~\ref{fig:Tfit}, the fitting procedure gives a temperature value in good agreement with the NRC thermometer reading.
+The VNA output power at the device during all measurements was set to $\sim\qty{-47}{dBm}$ to ensure the VNA was not heating up the sphere by itself.
+We verified it by measuring $\gamma_\textrm{m}$ at different VNA powers and saw no variation of the linewidth, indicating no heating from the VNA.
 While not a high precision thermometer, the magnon linewidth clearly works well enough for our purpose, i.e.,~as a secondary thermometer that can determine if the YIG sphere is sufficiently thermalized with its environment.